rajnigupta76/r1-connect-demo-iOS/README.md

 **User Info**

-This event enables you to send user profiles to the backend.
+Enables you to send user profiles to the backend.

 ```objc
 R1EmitterUserInfo *userInfo = [R1EmitterUserInfo userInfoWithUserID:@"userId"